hallowf/STPDF/README.md

     4. this probably fails on images that contain little, few or no text at all, the exception should be handle properly

 ##### Translation

+`pygettext.py -d base -o locales/base.pot file.py`
+this will generate a "base" pot in the locales folder, which can then be edited and generate the appropiate compiled translations